hantsy/quarkus-sandbox/docs/reactive.md

 }
 ```

-And in  `PostResource` class, handle the exception in the `onFailter` event.
+And in the  `PostResource` class, handle this exception in the `onFailter` event.

 ```java
 @Path("{id}")